 - Lights – The headlight and taillight should turn on automatically after starting the bike.
 The brake light, indicators, the high and low beans, and the dash light should also work well when activated.

-- Others – Some machine examiners also check for chain wear, fuel leaks, faulty wiring, and other things.
+- Other bike components – Some machine examiners also check for chain wear, fuel leaks, faulty wiring, and other things.
 Ensure that everything is in good condition to pass all legal requirements.

-Quite the opposite is true when buying a second-hand bike, regardless of how much the seller insists that there are many people interested in it.
+Remember, the best negotiating tactic is knowing when to walk away regardless of how much the seller insists that there are many people interested in it.
 Though a second-hand bike is not in mint condition, it’s still a big-ticket purchase so don’t rush.
-Take your time to think it through and don’t be worried that someone might buy the bike first.
-If that happens, then there’s always a better deal just right around the corner.
+Take your time to think it through.

 Buy a Second-Hand Bike with Aussie Bike Loans